 If operated by a management company, a copy of the written contract between the Governing Board of the School and the educational management organization or the charter management organization for services.
 The charter school may charge reasonable fees, not to exceed the rate specified in section 610.026, RSMo for furnishing copies of documents under this subsection.

-2. The school website shall contain a searchable expenditure and revenue document or database detailing actual income, expenditures, and disbursements for the current calendar or fiscal year.

-The following is alternative language for Section 2:

 The website of the school shall contain a direct link to the department of elementary and secondary education's website section containing a searchable expenditure and revenue document or database detailing actual income, expenditures, and disbursements for the current calendar or fiscal year.

-Title I Model Policy [required]
+Title I Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.